Nordix/xcluster/ovl/skopeo/README.md

 # Xcluster ovl - Skopeo

-Add the [skopeo](https://github.com/containers/skopeo) inage utility.
+Add the [skopeo](https://github.com/containers/skopeo) image utility.

 Prerequisite; `skopeo` is installed on the host.